cristopherturazza/S2I-NodeJS/README.md

-# MeditAPI :pray:
+# :pray: MeditAPI

 REST API for a meditation application.

 ## :question: Why

-This project is the final practice for start2impact Node.js course.<br>
+This project is the final practice for start2impact Node.js course.

 ## :bulb: How it works